 Here are some of your options:

-IHG Platinum Elite: If you want IHG Platinum Elite status, you can get it for free for the first year using the IHG® Rewards Club Premier Credit Card.
-It has a $0 intro annual fee for the first year, then $89.
-Right now, new cardholders can also get 150,000 bonus points when spend $3,000 on purchases within the first three months of opening an account.
+IHG Platinum Elite: If you want IHG Platinum Elite status, you can get it for free for the first year using the IHG® Rewards Premier Credit Card.
+It has a $99 annual fee.
+Right now, new cardholders can also get 140,000 bonus points once spending $3,000 on purchases within the first three months of opening an account.

 Hilton Honors Diamond: With a $450 annual fee, the Hilton Honors American Express Aspire Card (This card is not currently available on CardRatings) isn't the cheapest credit card on the market, but it is significantly more affordable than the Amex Black Card.
 With it, you'll get complimentary Hilton Honors Diamond status, weekend night rewards, statement credits and bonus points for travel spending.
 American Express is a CardRatings advertiser.

 Marriott Bonvoy Gold Elite: The Marriott Bonvoy Brilliant™ American Express® Card provides complimentary Marriott Bonvoy Gold Elite status.
-It also comes with a $450 annual fee, but card perks include a $300 Marriott Bonvoy statement credit, 15 elite nights, $100 Marriott Bonvoy Property credit and free airport lounge access through Priority Pass Select.
+It also comes with a $450 annual fee, but card perks include up to $300 in statement credit each year of card membership for eligible purchases on your card with participating Marriott Bonvoy properties, 15 elite nights, up $100 property credit when you book a two-night minimum stay at St. Regis or Ritz-Carlton properties through marriottbonvoy.com (terms apply); and complimentary airport lounge access through Priority Pass Select.
 Enrollment may be required for select benefits; See Rates and Fees; terms apply.

 If you want to get elite status at two hotel brands with a single card, try The Platinum Card® from American Express.
 It comes with Hilton Honors Gold and Marriott Bonvoy Gold Elite status.
-It has a $695 annual fee, but that is offset by perks such as a $200 hotel credit, $200 airline credit, up to $200 in Uber savings and $179 Clear credit.
+It has a $695 annual fee, but that is offset by perks such as the opportunity for up to a $200 hotel credit (conditions apply), $200 airline credit for incidental fees with a pre-selected airline, up to $200 in Uber savings and $189 Clear credit.
 Enrollment may be required for select benefits; See Rates and Fees; terms apply.

 How to get elite travel perks without a Centurion Card from American Express